Estimation Strategies for Causal Decomposition Analysis with Allowability Specifications: Conclusion

-Our multiply robust WSE estimators do not make use of machine learning tools that are advocated for when covariates or their interactions are high-dimensional.
+Our multiply robust SWR estimators do not make use of machine learning tools that are advocated for when covariates or their interactions are high-dimensional.
 They could be incorporated via Cross-validated Targeted Minimum Loss Estimation \citep{van2011cross,diaz2020machine}, which satisfies the mean recovery condition for outcome models.
 Alternatively, augmented balancing weights that leverage covariate balance conditions \citep{chattopadhyay2020balancing,ben2021balancing}, or emerging techniques for density ratio estimation \citep{hines2025learning}, could be used to estimate the weights directly.
 Each of these proposals can accommodate machine learning but this is left for future work.
-Importantly, unlike current AIPW-based proposals for CDA (\citep{lundberg2024gap,yu2025nonparametric,park2025causal}), our WSE estimators readily generalize to continuous and multivariate points of intervention.
+Importantly, unlike current AIPW-based proposals for CDA (\citep{lundberg2024gap,yu2025nonparametric,park2025causal}), our SWR estimators readily generalize to continuous and multivariate points of intervention.
 Furthermore, the sensitivity of machine-learning enabled AIPW estimators to random-seed selection, their performance in finite samples, and the optimal choice of folds in their required sample splitting and cross-validation procedures remains an active area of research \citep{chernozhukov2018double,naimi2023challenges,schader2024don,naimi2024pseudo,zivich2024commentary,ahrens2025introduction}.
-The robustness of our WSE estimators can be enhanced by guiding their implementation with our proposed diagnostics for modeled densities and weighting functions.
-Moreover, we provided different forms of the $\omega^{(Z,N)}$ weights used to fit the initial $\mu_1$ outcome regressions.
-Because the various forms rely on different nuisance models, they can be swapped across WSE estimators, offering additional avenues for robustness.
+The robustness of our SWR estimators can be enhanced by guiding their implementation with our proposed diagnostics for modeled densities and weighting functions.
+Moreover, we provided different forms of the interventional weights $\omega_{11^*}^{(Z,N)}$ used to fit the initial $\mu_1$ outcome regressions.
+As the forms rely on different nuisance models, they can be swapped across SWR estimators, offering additional avenues for robustness.

 \citet{steiner2024robust} discusses proper variable selection for multiply robust estimators.
 We advise users to include the same respective set of covariates for outcome-allowables $A_y$, intervention-allowables $A_z$, and non-allowables $N$ in whichever nuisance models they appear.
 If investigators vary $N$, perhaps out of necessity such as in high-dimensional settings, they should ensure that the covariate set for $N$ used in the outcome regressions can overcome any biases not addressed by the covariate set for $N$ used in the weighting functions and vice versa.
 See \citet{steiner2024robust} for further details.
 Sensitivity analysis for unmeasured confounding in CDA is also important avenue to assess robustness to variable selection \citep{park2023sensitivity,shen2025calibrated}.